aleixq/Qonfluo/README.md

     $ cd dist
     $ sudo pip install qonfluo*.tar.gz

-this will install and then you can run qonfluo wherever you choose (qonfluo-run from cli, or searching Qonfluo in video section in freedesktops).
+this will install and then you can run qonfluo wherever you choose (qonfluo_run.py from cli, or searching Qonfluo in video section in freedesktops).
 ( to uninstall:  pip uninstall qonfluo )

 ##Packaging and Installing (debian way)